Raigiku/take-home-test/README.md

 5. Run the command `npm run start`.

-6. To verify, open a browser window to `http://localhost:REACT_PORT` (`REACT_PORT` is the port React tells you the application is on in the terminal window after you run the application)
+6. To verify, open a browser window to `http://localhost:REACT_PORT` (`REACT_PORT` is the port React tells you the application is on in the terminal window after you run the application).

 ## Notes
 In the following paragraphs I will explain the design decisions for the code structure of the backend project (NestJS - RESTful API).
 As the structure is complex and can be a bit difficult to understand.